wangzhe3224/wangzhe3224.github.io.backup/_posts/2015-08-26-constructor.md

 **Tips:**

 >
-A class also have other kinds of construtors to handle different behaviours of an object of a class type.
+A class also have other kinds of construtors to handle different ways of creating an object of a class type.
-- Creating object: **constructor**
+- Creating object: **(normal?)constructor**, it creats object by initializers.
-- Moving object  : **moving construtor**
+- Moving object  : **moving construtor**, it creats object by copying another object with the same type.
-- Copy object    : **copy construtor**
+- Copy object    : **copy construtor**,  it creats object by moving anthter object wiht the same type.
-- Destroy object : **destructor**....well.. this is a De-constructor....

-Constructors don't have return value.
+- Constructors don't have return value.

-**default constructor**, sometimes called **
+- **default constructor** is a constructor without any **non-default** parameter.

 ## 2. How do construtor work